 • invitations to our members-only talks, on a range of topics related to African birds and conservation, by experts in their field

 *Student members and Supported members receive digital editions only of the Bulletin.
-Individual, Family, Life and Supporting members may choose to receive printed and/or digital editions and if Individual or Family members choose to receive digital editions only, they will pay a reduced annual membership fee.
+Individual, Family, Life and Supporting members may choose to receive printed or digital editions, and those who choose printed will receive digital as well.
+Individual or Family members who choose to receive digital editions will pay a reduced annual membership fee.

 Individual membership fees are: